History of Abkhazia: Roman and Early Byzantine era

 Along with the rest of Colchis, Abkhazia was conquered by Mithridates VI Eupator of Pontus between c.
 110 and 63 BC, then taken by the Roman commander Pompey and incorporated into the Roman Empire in AD 61.
 The Roman rule here was tenuous and according to Josephus a Roman garrison of 3,000 hoplites and a fleet of 40 vessels could only control the ports.
 The Greek settlements suffered from the wars, piracy, and attacks of local tribes (during one of them Dioskurias and Pityus were sacked in AD 50).
 Roman documents mention a regiment consisting of Abasgoi (Ala Prima Abasgorum) that served in Kharga Oasis in Egypt in the 4th century AD.

+According to scholar Donald Rayfield, in the 2nd century AD, Kartvelian tribes populated the shores of Colchis up to Dioscurias (modern-day Sukhumi) and were subject to Roman rule, although they were hostile to the Romans.
+In Dioscurias, Sanigs (Svans) and Abazgs (Abkhaz) escaped Roman jurisdiction.

 In the 3rd century AD, the Lazi tribe came to dominate most of Colchis, establishing the kingdom of Lazica, locally known as Egrisi.
 It was subordinate to Constantinople; its kings had to be confirmed by the emperor and it contributed to the imperial treasury.
-By the 5th century, according to Procopius, the kings of Lazica no longer paid taxes to the empire, appointed the dukes of Abkhaz and Svans without consultation and garrisoned Sevastopolis.
+By the 5th century, according to Procopius, the kings of Lazica no longer paid taxes to the empire, appointed the dukes of Abkhaz and Svans without consultation and garrisoned Sebastopolis (modern-day Sukhumi).
 The endorsement of the rulers of Lazica by the emperor became a formality.
 Some locals served in the Roman army, Ala Prima Abasgorum which was stationed in Egypt.

 Colchis was a scene of the protracted rivalry between the Eastern Roman/Byzantine and Sassanid empires, culminating in the Lazic War from 542 to 562.
-The war resulted in the decline of Lazica, and the Abasgi in their dense forests won a degree of autonomy under the Byzantine authority.
+The war resulted in the decline of Lazica, and the Abasgi in their dense forests became autonomous under the Byzantine authority.
 During this era, the Byzantines built Sebastopolis in the region.
-Their land, known to the Byzantines as Abasgia, was a prime source of eunuchs for the empire until Justinian I (527-565) forbid the castration of boys.
+The land of Abasgi, known to the Byzantines as Abasgia, was a prime source of eunuchs for the empire until Justinian I (527-565) forbid the castration of boys.
 The people were pagan and worshiped groves and trees until a mission sent by the emperor Justinian I around 550 converted the people to Christianity and built a church.
 However bishop Stratophiles of Pytius attended the Council of Nicaea as early as 325.
 Byzantines constructed defensive fortifications that may have partially survived to this day as the Kelasuri Wall.